 Walmart apologizes for Juneteenth ice cream flavor after backlash

-Walmart is apologizing for a new flavor of ice cream called "Juneteenth," which sparked a backlash and criticism that the company was attempting to cash in on the holiday commemorating the end of slavery in the U.S.
+Walmart is apologizing for a new flavor of the retailer's branded ice cream called "Juneteenth," which is sparking criticism that the company is trying to cash in on the holiday commemorating the end of slavery in the U.S.

 In a statement to Fox Television Stations, Walmart said it is reviewing its product assortment "and will remove items as appropriate."
 It added, "Juneteenth holiday marks a celebration of freedom and independence.
 However, we received feedback that a few items caused concern for some of our customers and we sincerely apologize."